CSB5/driver_evaluation/README.md

 - Download the latest version of the software and unzip it or `git clone https://github.com/CSB5/driver_evaluation.git`

-- Run the `./install.pl` command to install and download the required data.
+- Run the `./install.pl` command to install and download the required databases.

 # Evaluate new methods using the evaluation scripts